jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 console.log("That took " + end - start + " milliseconds to run.");
 ```

 That tells us how long it took to run the computation, but unfortunately it doesn't tell us very much about the algorithm itself.
-For the above case, if you want to run it more efficiently all you have to do is run it on a machine with a faster processor.
+If you want to run it faster you just run it on a machine with a faster processor.

 When talking about time complexity, programmers tend to discuss algorithms in terms of the number of steps it takes to perform a computation relative to the amount of input given to the function that performs it.